 Why is it important to know your MAV?

-Exactly, I doubt that!
+Exactly, I highly doubt that!

 So, how much volume do we need to stimulate the most effective muscle growth?